wormhole-foundation/wormhole/docs/protocol.md

 confirmations required is a parameter that guardians can specify individually.

 They check for the validity, parse it and will then send a `ConfirmForeignLockup` transaction to the Solana program testifying that they have seen a foreign lockup.
-Once *Quorum* has been reached, a new wrapped asset will be minted or released from custody. *Custody* is used for Solana-native tokens that have previously been transferred to a foreign chain, *Mint* will be used to create new units of a wrapped foreign-chain asset.
+Once the quorum has been reached, a new wrapped asset will be minted or released from custody.
+Custody is used for Solana-native tokens that have previously been transferred to a foreign chain, minting will be used to create new units of a wrapped foreign-chain asset.

-If this is the first time a foreign asset is minted, a new **Mint** will be created on quorum.
+If this is the first time a foreign asset is minted, a new **Mint** (token) will be created on quorum.

 ### Transfer of assets Root Chain -> Foreign Chain

 The user sends a **Lock** or **LockNative** instruction to the *Bridge program*.